 I am fortunate enough to live in a place where fresh tapioca (kappa in Malayalam, maravalli kizhangu in Tamil) is always available.
 While in most Kerala homes Kappa Puzhukku is the common dish made with tapioca, this Kappa Masala has been a regular in my home ever since I can remember.
 It’s not mushy like Kappa Puzhukku, but the tapioca pieces are boiled until soft and spiced mildly with red chillies and a good amount of garlic.
 It’s delicious on its own as a quick snack in the evenings with tea or an accompaniment to your breakfast.

-I hope you have fun cooking up your Kappa Masala Recipe.
+I hope you have fun cooking up this Kappa Masala Recipe.

 - 2 tbsp of coconut oil